dilungasr/reuse/README.md

 ```

 If golang is not your favor, then I have got portable binaries for you!
-Just click <a href="https://github.com/dilungasr/reuse/raw/master/bin/reuse">here</a> to only download then binaries ...
-Or you can clone the entire branch and get your binaries inside the `/bin` folder...Ooohww come one! that is overkill, right?
+Just click <a href="https://github.com/dilungasr/reuse/raw/master/bin/reuse">here</a> to only download the binaries ...
+Or clone the entire branch and get your binaries inside the `/bin` folder...Ooohww come one! that is an overkill, right?
 The choice is yours!

 After having your binaries on your machine, the next step should be adding them to your `$PATH` so you can be able to run them from anywhere on the terminal.